-7 km from Caraman, Loubens-Lauragais is a charming village marked by the trade in cake, this deep blue dye that made the richness of the Lauragais in the XNUMXth century.
+A 7 km of Caraman, Loubens-Lauragais is a charming village marked by the trade of cake, this deep blue dye that made the richness of the Lauragais in the XNUMXth century.
 You will discover in the heart of the village its impressive castle and its moat adjoining the church, as well as authentic alleys which have kept all their charm of yesteryear.

 Stroll through the heart of the village